D1sturbing/dwm/README.md

 # D1sturbed's build

-Just clone this repo and compile \n
+Just clone this repo and compile
+'''
 $ sudo make clean install
+'''

 # Patching in more features